dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 **Step 2** Look for single-photon interference

-1. Create a single line trace view for detector F.
-2. Using the control menu for the line trace, set the exposure time to a low value of 10-20 ms (see {numref}`fig-t3e1-exposure-time-setting`).
+1. Using the control menu for the three-line output trace view, set the exposure time to a low value of 10-20 ms (see {numref}`fig-t3e1-exposure-time-setting`).
+This will help us more quickly find time overlap.
-3. For each wedge, make sure the position is roughly centered.
+2. For each wedge, make sure the position of the wedge is roughly centered.
-4. Now move the micrometer on the delay stage of the HOM2 input arm while looking for evidence of interference in the F detector output.
-You should see a sharp spike when interference is found.
-It is typically near 2 mm on the translation stage (see {numref}`fig-t3e1-micrometer-position`).
+3. The optimum delay should be close to a reading of 0.2 inches on the micrometer (see {numref}`fig-t3e1-micrometer-position`).
+Each full revolution of the micrometer is 0.025 inches (note there are 25 tick marks as you rotate it around).
+With the micrometer at 0.2 inches, scan one of the wedges fully through all posistions looking for interference.
+4. If you do not observe interference, move the micrometer by roughly one half revoltuion more than 0.2 (0.2125).
+Move the wedge through again.
+5. Keep repeating (5) until you see the interference.
+If you do not see it after a while, you might very, very slowly move the micrometer looking for signs of interference.
+You might also need to move slightly below 0.2.
+Be persistent -- you will find it.
+But the key is to take your time and move slowly.
-5. Finally, choose a wedge and move it up and down until you see the interference on the screen like that shown in {numref}`fig-t3e1-lab-interference-output`.
-When you observe interference, stop the wedge movement and note its position.
+6. When you observe interference, stop the wedge movement and note its position.
-6. Having noted the position of the wedge, now set it to oscillate around this position.
+7. Having noted the position of the wedge, you can scan through the interference fringes and record the trace outputs for A and B simultaneously.
+An option here is to set the wedge to oscillate around the zero-delay position.
 To adjust the max/min oscillating positions, use a one finger swipe on the small control screen to adjust one, and a two-finger swipe on the small control screen to adjust the other.
 This oscillating movement will create a repetitive trace of the interference on the readout.

 :::{figure-md} fig-t3e1-micrometer-position
 <img src="FIGURES/T3E1-LAB-entanglement-interference/aim-5-mzi-interference-micrometer-setting.png" alt="Micrometer Position" class="bg-primary mb-1" width="300px">